Whether you let out a property for overnight stays or long-term tenancies, being a good landlord should always be a priority.

 While the amount of work you put into making sure your tenants or guests have a good time is up to you, you might want to go the extra mile and make them feel really special.
 This can often be achieved by making a bit of extra effort, and the payoff can be huge when they have a wonderful time and leave you a glowing review.

 For holiday lets, consider leaving your guests some food and drink to get them started, like an unopened pack of tea or even a bottle of wine.
 Ensure the beds are comfortable by investing in some high-quality sheets and duvets, and buy some new soap and shampoo for each guest.

 This can seem like a lot of work, but all of these things are really the basics that you should be following if you want to ensure your guests enjoy a pleasant stay in your property.
 However, if you don’t have the time to carry out all of these steps, we would be happy to do it for you.

-At Hopewell, you can take advantage of our property management service to take the hassle out of managing your property to let.
+At Hopewell, you can take advantage of our property management service and short let management to take the hassle out of managing your property to let.
 Not only will this free up your time, but it will also give you peace of mind in knowing that your property and tenants are being looked after properly.